 Sword cane legality is a state and municipal issue, rather than a federal one.
-This means that there are different rules depending on what state you live in and what state you are travelling to (with the cane).
+This means that there are different rules depending on what state you live in and what state you are traveling to (with the cane).
 There are also various nuances depending on your municipality.
 This article will discuss the basics of sword cane legality.
 Basic terms will also be discussed to appeal to newbies or enthusiasts.
 Useful resources will also be included.

 Other names include sword stick, cane sword, stick sword, etc. The general description of the same is a blade, usually 700mm or more from handle to tip.
 The same is concealed within a sheath that looks very much like a walking cane.
 The construction is usually wood, but metal and alloys have also been used.
 The important point to consider is that the average individual will mistake the same for a walking stick because the handle is so incorporated into the sheath as to make it look like one.

 Most states consider the sword cane as a concealed weapon.
 So being caught using one, even if you do need a walking stick, will land you a hefty fine or even some jail time.
 There are state laws that prohibit carrying the same or even owning the same.
 Case in point is California and Arkansas.